Beaded necklaces in Tiger Eye or Black Onyx are often bought for and worn by men.

 My astrology necklaces are created to be affordable items of costume jewellery.
 At the same time, however, I want them to look attractive.

 I originally only made necklaces using 4mm semi-precious gemstone beads for the background.
 This was not a problem as these are relatively easy to source at a reasonable price.
-The single 6mm beads used for the planets did not have to match anything else so were also easily sourced at a good price.
+The single 6mm beads used for the planets did not have to match anything else so were also easily found at a good price.

 A selection of 4mm beaded necklaces